anirbandas18/sharenow-coding-challenge/README.md

 ---
 ### MINIMUM SYSTEM REQUIREMENTS
 1. Disk - 4 GB
-2. Memory - 3 GB
+2. Memory - 4 GB
 3. Processor - 2 CPU
 4. Network - 80 MBps
 5. Operating System - Ubuntu 20.4 or Windows 10
 6. JDK - 11
+7. Python - 3.9
-7. Maven - 3.6.x
+8. Maven - 3.6.x
-8. Docker - 20.10.x
+9. Docker - 20.10.x
-9. Docker Compose - 1.28.x
+10. Docker Compose - 1.28.x

 ---
-### STEPS TO RUN
+### STEPS TO RUN - MANUALLY
 1. Open terminal or command prompt
-2. Move to the root folder containing all the projects (source code for services) viz., `sharenow-coding-challenge`
+2. Go to the root folder of the project `sharenow-coding-challenge` containing the source code for all services
-3. Execute `mvn clean package -e` at the root folder containing all the projects to download dependencies, build the artifacts and create respective docker images
+3. Execute `mvn clean package -e` at the root folder containing all the projects to download dependencies, build the artifacts and create docker images of the respective services
-4. Execute `docker-compose up` at the root folder containing all the projects to start the entire microservice ecosystem
+4. Execute `docker-compose -f docker-compose.infrastructure.yml up` at the root folder containing all the projects to start the infrastructure services for the microservice ecosystem
+5. If prompted for `Continue with the new image? [yN]` during the docker-compose step, enter y
+6. Browse to `http://<HOST_SYSTEM-IP>:8761` or `http://localhost:8761` or `http://172.27.0.6:8761` in a browser to see if EUREKA server is up or not
+7. Browse to `http://<HOST_SYSTEM-IP>:8888/actuator/info` or `http://localhost:8761/actuator/info` or `http://172.27.0.6:8761/actuator/info` in a browser to see if configuration  server is up or not which is denoted by a blank page and no errors
+8. Wait for EUREKA and configuration server to become healthy
+9. Execute `docker-compose -f docker-compose.core.yml up` at the root folder containing all the projects to start the core microservices
+6. If prompted for `Continue with the new image? [yN]` during the docker-compose step, enter y
-5. Browse to `http://<HOST_SYSTEM-IP>:8761` in a browser to see if the all the services are available in EUREKA server or not
+7. Browse to `http://<HOST_SYSTEM-IP>:8761` or `http://localhost:8761` or `http://172.27.0.6:8761` in a browser to see if the all the services are available in EUREKA server or not
-6. Access the Swagger documentation of individual core microservices viz., car, polygon, position in a browser to execute requests as desired over `http://<HOST-SYSTEM-IP>:8081/<SERVICE-NAME>/<SERVICE-CONTEXT-PATH>/swagger-ui.html`
+8. Access the Swagger documentation of individual core microservices viz., car, polygon, position in a browser to execute requests as desired over `http://<HOST-SYSTEM-IP>:8081/<SERVICE-NAME>/<SERVICE-CONTEXT-PATH>/swagger-ui.html`

+---
+### STEPS TO STOP - MANUALLY
+1. Open terminal or command prompt
+2. Go to the root folder of the project `sharenow-coding-challenge` containing the source code for all services
+3. Execute `docker-compose -f docker-compose.infrastructure.yml down` at the root folder containing all the projects to kill the containers of the infrastructure services for the microservice ecosystem
+4. Execute `docker-compose -f docker-compose.core.yml down` at the root folder containing all the projects to kill the containers of the core microservices

 ---
 ### ARCHITECTURE